-If you read enough business books, typically around sales, management, or leadership, you will have learned the secret to their formula.
-The first chapter is basically most of the content and the rest is just some filler and reinforcement.
-Blinkist, an app that summarizes business books, is going to make a fortune off of it.
-I will do you the same favor, starting with a question that helps frame the content in a similar way.
+If you have read enough leadership books around sales and management, you have learned their secret formula.
+The first chapter contains the majority of the content and the rest is just filler and reinforcement.
+Blinkist, an app that summarizes business books, is going to make a fortune.
+I will provide you with the same insight into leadership development training.
+Let’s start with a question that many employers face.

 “What if you don’t invest in leadership training and you are stuck with those employees?”

-Doing all the right things to create your next generation of good, loyal leaders is great.
-But, is the investment in leadership development training worth it?
+Doing all the right things to create the next generation of good, loyal leaders is great.
+But, is the investment in leadership development training really worth it?

 Educating vs. Training Leaders

 Most leaders do not need to be educated.
 They know leadership principles.
 “Lead by consensus.”
 “Hit the ground running.”
 “Create a proactive vs. reactive culture.”
-Rarely does leadership know how to apply those concepts in their day-to-day, though.
+Often what leaders lack is the necessary mindset and the ability to apply those concepts.
 They ask questions such as:

-- How do I lead by consensus when what I want is different from what they want?
+- How do I lead by consensus when what I want is different from what my team wants?

-- What is the necessary planning required to hit the ground running, as opposed to too much, too little, or what is important?
+- What is the necessary planning required to hit the ground running?
+What should I prioritize?

-- If our world is reactive, how do I start to get people thinking proactively when that is not natural to them?
+- If our world is reactive, how do I get my team to think proactively?

-- How do I manage their reactions and shift from firefighting to prevention?
+- How do I manage my teams’ reactions and shift from firefighting to prevention?

 That is the hard stuff.
 The how-to-apply-it stuff.
-Leaders can’t ask a book or a course how to do that.
-They need help adapting and implementing the principles to fit their organization and they need real-world application practice.
-That is what training does.
+Leaders can’t learn that from a book or a course.
+They need help adapting the principles to fit their organization and they need real-world practice applying them.
+That is what training provides.

 Employee Expense vs. Leadership Investment

-Next, you need to ask yourself, are you viewing leadership development training as an expense or truly as an investment in your business?
-If you make an investment, you typically know what you want to get from it and where those results will come from.
-To make leadership development training worth it, everyone should know what you expect to earn from it as well.
+Next, you need to ask yourself if you are viewing leadership development training as an expense or as an investment for your business.
+When you make an investment, you know what you want to get from it and you know where those results will come from.
+To make leadership development training worth it, everyone should know what you expect to earn from it.

 “If my people could be better at "X", I would see the payoff in "Y" business metric.”

-If you cannot define that, it is just education, because no one will apply it in a way that is meaningful to your business.
+If you cannot define that, it is just education because no one will apply it in a way that is meaningful to your business.
 Too many leaders take this approach and don’t hold a training company accountable to the goal.
-If the training company is truly worth it, they will know what is possible and exactly how to get your leadership team there.
+If the training company is truly worth it, they will know what is possible for your leadership team and exactly how to get them there.

-So, is leader development training worth it?
-Yes, but only if you make it worth it.
+So, is leadership development training worth it?
+Yes, but only if you make it worthwhile for your business.

-Want to learn more about how leadership development training can pay off for your team?
+Want to learn more about how leadership development training can be effective for your business?
 Contact Lushin today and see how our management consulting, leadership training, and strategic account management programs can grow your bottom line.